Qian Wang (Emily) and Zhiyi Xie (Jordan) — China, Study to Work Residence

-After completing an internship for New Zealand Fashion Week in Auckland in 2005, she went on to complete two further internships at high-end fashion labels in Auckland – including Trelise Cooper Ltd (Auckland) in 2008 and Karen Walker Ltd (Auckland) in 2008.
+After completing an internship for New Zealand Fashion Week in Auckland, she went on to complete two further internships at high-end fashion labels in Auckland – including Trelise Cooper Ltd (Auckland) and Karen Walker Ltd (Auckland).

-She then worked for Auckland Leather Fashion Ltd as a Designer Assistant in 2009, was short-listed for an Assistant Designer position at a well-known fashion company, and in October 2009 was offered a job with Mischief Shoes at their opening Broadway Newmarket Store – becoming the first non-New Zealander to be employed by the company country-wide.
+She then worked for Auckland Leather Fashion Ltd as a Designer Assistant, was short-listed for an Assistant Designer position at a well-known fashion company, and was then offered a job with Mischief Shoes at their opening Broadway Newmarket Store – becoming the first non-New Zealander to be employed by the company country-wide.

 The couple called upon McLeod & Associates to take over their application for permanent residence after another local company had failed to support them at a critical time.
 Emily describes McLeod & Associates as “responsible, earnest, honest and dependable”.

 Emily deeply appreciates the lifestyle and opportunities that New Zealand has provided her.
 “I think New Zealand is an artistic country,” says Emily.